southparkstan123/hase-branch-locator-client/README.md

 For example, in development environment, rename the copied file as ```.env.development.local```, then input the key and value on it.

+### Build the Docker Container

-3. Run the following command to build the image on your local machine and start the container:
+Run the following command to build the image on your local machine and start the container:

 ```bash
 docker-compose up --build --no-recreate -d